-Giving Tuesday has come each year since 2012, amidst the holiday furor over Black Friday deals and the gift-buying rush that accompanies them.
-It is a chance to remind us all about the importance of giving back to our communities and supporting social causes that uplift others.
-For entrepreneurs, Giving Tuesday is a unique chance to advance social responsibility goals they've set for their businesses.
+Since 2012, Giving Tuesday has come around every year as an alternative to the holiday shopping frenzies of Black Friday and Cyber Monday and the urge to buy all your holiday gifts in one go.
+Giving Tuesday is an opportunity to remind everyone about the importance of giving back to communities and each other and supporting local causes that do good for the less fortunate.
+For entrepreneurs, Giving Tuesday is a chance to advance their social responsibility goals for their businesses.

 How Giving Tuesday began

 In 2012, the Belfer Center for Innovation & Social Impact at the 92nd Street Y created the Giving Tuesday campaign as a way to kick off the charitable season.
 They designed it to follow the more retail-driven and materialistic days like Black Friday, Small Business Saturday and Cyber Monday.

 Trading consumerism for community and sales for social initiatives, Giving Tuesday aims to instill the spirit of giving in everyone at a time when the focus is on buying, buying and more buying of material items.
 Giving Tuesday celebrates kindness in all its forms, whether you choose a contribution of time, money or ideas, and encourages the spread of these acts through social sharing on platforms like Instagram and Facebook.

 Giving Tuesday falls on Dec.
 3 this year.
 If you're looking for a way to get involved, its website is full of ideas for how your business can join the movement.